How did Git get its name?

 - An acronym for Goddamn Idiotic Truckload of sh*t, when it doesn't work properly.

-Using these five reasons for choosing the name "Git", we can try to answer the question "What does Git stand for?".
-It appears that Linus Torvalds wanted to make the point that a simple solution can solve a big and important problem.
+Based on the point in the previous section, it appears that Linus Torvalds wanted to make the point that a simple solution can solve a big and important problem.
 He also tried to acknowledge that there was much work to be done to build Git into a fully featured tool that could be truly useful for developers.
 After years of development, maybe the current version of Git isn't so stupid after all...

 If you're interested in learning more about how Git works under the hood, check out our Baby Git Guidebook for Developers, which dives into Git's code in an accessible way.
 We wrote it for curious developers to learn how Git works at the code level.
 To do this we documented the first version of Git's code and discuss it in detail.